 Consider the design example now: we frequently give names to objects so that we can store the objects under these names and retrieve them later.
 Names may be as simple as a single string, and they may be as complex as a multi-part URL.
-Names we use frequently are Internet domain names or file names, for example, "www.skyva.com" or "~/cpp/source/Main.C".
+Names we use frequently are class, interface, and package names, for example, "java.lang.String".
 Such a name consists of several parts, called name components.
-The name components of "~/cpp/source/Main.C" are "~", "cpp", "source" and "Main.C".
+The name components of "java.lang.String" are "java", "lang", and "String".
 Generally speaking, we can view a name as a sequence of name components.
 In the example, we represent each name as a Name object and each name component as a String object.

+Dirk Riehle.
+"Method Types in Java."
+Java Report, February 2000.
+Copyright 2000 by Dirk Riehle.
+All rights reserved.
 Name objects do not exist without a purpose: they are always part of a naming scheme.
 We can manage objects named by a Name object by using an appropriate naming scheme.
 For example, viewing a name as a sequence of name components lets us manage named objects in a hierarchical fashion, which is the most common (and convenient) management scheme I know of.
-Examples of Name objects that are interpreted hierarchically are internet domain names, file names, and class names (in a name space).
+Examples of Name objects that are interpreted hierarchically are internet domain names, file names, and Java class names.

-For example, to look up the file for "~/cpp/source/Main.C", the file system first looks up the location of "~", then searches for a directory called "cpp", followed by searching for a directory called "source", and so on.
+For example, to look up the class file for "com.mystartup.killerapp.Main", the Java runtime environment first takes the classpath and then searches for a directory called "com", followed by searching for a directory called "mystartup", and so on.
 This is a recursive descent into a directory hierarchy.
 Whether we represent the original name as a sequence of components or not, the lookup algorithm requires these name components one after another.

 We may choose to interpret a name as a sequence of name components.
 However, this does not say anything about its implementation.
-We may implement name objects using a single string or a vector of strings.
-In the first case, the whole name is in the string, in the second case, each element of the vector is one component of the name.
+We may implement name objects using a single string or a Vector of strings.
+In the first case, the whole name is in the string, in the second case, each element of the Vector is one component of the name.
 Let us call the class of the first case "StringName" and the class of the second case "VectorName" to indicate how they are implemented.

 These two different implementations have different behavior.
-A StringName is optimal (minimal) in memory consumption, but slow if you need to retrieve a specific component, for example the file name on index position 4.
-A VectorName is (close to) optimal in lookup speed, but requires more memory, because of the additional vector object.
+A StringName is optimal (minimal) in memory consumption, but slow if you need to retrieve a specific component, for example the class name on index position 4.
+A VectorName is (close to) optimal in lookup speed, but requires more memory, because of the additional Vector object.
+You might argue to introduce yet another third class StringArrayName, where we hold the name components in a String array.
+That's true, but still StringArrayName has disadvantages over StringName, for example when you have to represent the name object as a single string, as you might have to do when writing out name objects to a stream.

 Experience has it that for different use-contexts, you will want different implementations, and so we keep both the StringName and the VectorName class.
-To make programming convenient, we hide these implementation classes behind a common Name interface class that captures all the methods available both for StringName and VectorName objects.
-We also introduce a shared abstract superclass "AbstractName" from which StringName and VectorName inherit to reuse code [5].
-Figure 1 shows the design visually using UML syntax.
+To make programming convenient, we hide these implementation classes behind a common Name interface that captures all the methods available both for StringName and VectorName objects.
+We also introduce a shared abstract superclass "AbstractName" from which StringName and VectorName inherit to reuse code [5, 6].
+Figure 1 shows the design vis ually using UML syntax.